£106,310 - £116,305 Price range

 Stunning to behold and filled with technical intrigue, BMW’s i8 plug-in hybrid sports car is one of the most futuristic vehicles around.

 As with the striking exterior, the interior looks wonderfully futuristic, yet still unmistakably like a BMW.
-Several reviewers note the bum-first manoeuvre required to get inside, since the i8′s carbon-fibre sills are quite high – but once in there it’s luxurious and largely comfortable.
+The bum-first manoeuvre required to get inside is worth mentioning since the i8′s carbon-fibre sills are quite high – but once in there, it’s luxurious and largely comfortable.
 Like all BMWs, there’s a driver-focused layout to the dash, and like the smaller i3 most driver information is relayed via two large display screens.

 This is where opinions are mixed.
 There’s little doubt it’s a good driver’s car, but a few feel BMW could have done better given the car’s setup and its hefty price tag.
 General consensus is that those who really value the finer points of driving may prefer that Porsche, but the i8 delivers enough of everything to captivate the more casual performance car fan.

-The steering is well-weighted, and most feel it offers decent feedback in the turns.
-It’s also responsive, and “excellent” body control keeps the modest 1.5-tonne kerbweight in check – it’s a pretty nimble car even by the standards of the class, despite the extra weight of the hybrid powertrain.
+The steering is well-weighted, and it offers decent feedback in the turns.
+It’s also responsive, and excellent body control keeps the modest 1.5-tonne kerb weight in check – it’s a pretty nimble car even by the standards of the class, despite the extra weight of the hybrid powertrain.
 For most, the ride quality is okay too.

-It’s only those last few degrees of interaction where the i8 falls short – several reviewers would prefer a little more adjustability mid-corner, and others want a bit more front-end grip, since the economical compromises limit it here.
+It’s only those last few degrees of interaction where the i8 falls short – many would prefer a little more adjustability mid-corner, and others will want a bit more front-end grip, since the economical compromises limit it here.
 Very good indeed, but not truly great.

 Still doesn’t sound powerful enough for a sports car?
 That’s where the front-mounted 129hp, 184lb-ft electric motor comes in.
 This can power the front wheels alone for all-electric drive, but brings the BMW’s total output to 357 horses and 420lb-ft.
 0-62mph takes 4.4 seconds, and you’ll hit the limiter at 155mph.